fecony/oscargabriel-dev/src/app/pages/blog/content/ai-tricked-me-into-learning-to-code.md

 AI can't do all the code for you.
 But it can teach you to *think* like a coder.

 When Claude generates a component that almost works but the styling breaks, you start asking the right questions: Why is this div behaving this way?
 What does `flex-1` actually mean?
-When state management fails in ways the AI can't diagnose, you find yourself in React docs; you're not trying to become an all-around React expert, but you need to find the right snippet to explain to the AI what's happening so it can fix it properly.
+When state management fails in ways the AI can't diagnose, you find yourself in the React docs; you're not trying to become an all-around React expert, you just need to find the right snippet to explain to the AI what's happening so it can fix it properly.
+And if you read more than you need to and learn other stuff along the way?
+Even better.

 You become a translator between what you want and what the machine understands.
 In that translation process—learning to speak the AI's language well enough to get good results—you accidentally start speaking the computer's language too.